maliabartolome/independent-project/README.md

 # _Independent Project_

-#### _Biography style information about the author of this page and the interest of food, plants, and people., Dated: August 23, 2019_
+#### _Biography style information about the author of this page and the interest of pets, plants, and people., Dated: August 23, 2019_

 #### By _**Malia Bartolome**_